betachen/mvs-gambling/README.md

 ### trial on MVS blockchain

-**Question: Is the last character of block hash which is the next 100 integer multiple height number => numeric?** then send ETP to these two address as below: addressA for YES: [**MLuy4exuzMcoZvtkmFHeBqwBzczmwagC3D**](http://mymvs.info/address/MLuy4exuzMcoZvtkmFHeBqwBzczmwagC3D) addressB for NO: [**MBt5aoaJwngvDz4BqMfWpxG62PyN8Y5VJ2**](http://mymvs.info/address/MBt5aoaJwngvDz4BqMfWpxG62PyN8Y5VJ2)
+**Question: Is the last character of block hash which is the next 100 integer multiple height number => numeric?**

+then send ETP to one of these two address as below:

+addressA for YES: [**MLuy4exuzMcoZvtkmFHeBqwBzczmwagC3D**](http://mymvs.info/address/MLuy4exuzMcoZvtkmFHeBqwBzczmwagC3D)

+addressB for NO: [**MBt5aoaJwngvDz4BqMfWpxG62PyN8Y5VJ2**](http://mymvs.info/address/MBt5aoaJwngvDz4BqMfWpxG62PyN8Y5VJ2)